arj-mat/lua-defs/README.md

 define "Something" : MyCustomType (1, 2, 3)
 -- Define Something as MyCustomType with the following declaration: 1, 2, 3
 ```
-**declarationHandler(targetEnv, definitionName, ...)** is the required function for setting up future definitions.
+**declarationHandler(definitionName, ...)** is the required function for setting up future definitions.

-**targetEnv** is the envoriment where the definition name points to.
-On "MyCustomType" the target is the gloval envoriment (_G).
-On "MyTable.MyCustomType", it's "MyTable".

 **definitionName** is the string passed after the define keyword.

 **...** are the arguments passed after ": MyCustomType".

-The custom type declaration will be available as a table on the target envoriment.
+The custom type declaration will be available on the global envoriment only.

+It can only contains alphanumeric characters and underlines on it's name.

 ## Notes
 1. The *deep copy* method performed at the initialization of a class instance can cause issues if you're working with long or complex tables/metatables.
 For avoiding those possible conflicts, declarating complex tables at the constructor method is a better option than using the prototype declaration.